-These motions are in support of the rationale provided for motions 1 and 2.
+These motions are in support of the rationale provided in the two previous motions.

 Management of Transition:

 Active students who have been admitted to the MA programs will be given the opportunity to complete under the MA designation or transfer and complete under the MSc designation.